How To Hide Your Browsing History and Protect Your Privacy

 Cons

-• Cost: Unfortunately, not all VPNs are free, and if you want advanced security features, you will need to pay a fixed fee.
+• Cost: Unfortunately, not all VPNs are free.
+If you want advanced security features, you need to sign up for a subscription.

 • Connection speed: Depending on the VPN provider you opt for, you may experience reduced internet speed as your connection is rerouted.